Two-step lockdown for 26 million people

 During the lockdown, all residents of the respective city districts must stay at home.
 However, food delivery and courier services are still allowed to offer contactless deliveries to ensure basic needs are met.
 Businesses within the restricted areas must close their doors and staff must work from home as much as possible.
 Public transport is suspended.
 The authorities did not initially say how the lockdown would affect Shanghai’s important container port Yanshan and the international airport in Pudong.
 The few international flights that China allows at all have been diverted to neighboring cities for weeks anyway.

 Many German companies have their headquarters in Shanghai; however, most of their manufacturing facilities are located outside the city limits in the outskirts of Jiangsu Province*.
-A few large industrial parks are affected, such as the Caojing chemical park in western Shanghai, where BASF, for example, produces.
+Some large industrial parks are affected, such as the Caojing chemical park in western Shanghai, where BASF, for example, produces.
 There is also a plant of the Shanghai VW joint venture SAIC-Volkswagen in Anting in the extreme west of Shanghai.
-Companies are suffering from the fact that large parts of their workforce have to be quarantined – or cannot come to work across the river due to the division of the city.
+Companies suffer from the fact that large parts of their workforce have to be quarantined – or because of the division of the city they cannot come to work across the river.
 VW had already had to temporarily close three factories in north-eastern Changchun*.

 The EU Chamber of Commerce in China (EUCCC) expects companies in the manufacturing sector to be able to keep up reasonably well in the lockdown.
 “Some of our members have already drawn up production plans in which the operating staff stays on the factory premises for up to seven days before a new team takes over,” says EUCCC President Jörg Wuttke to Merkur.de*.
 Wuttke warns that it will be more difficult for the service sector.
 Business confidence is declining and many jobs are becoming redundant.
 The supply chains also face major challenges due to logistical uncertainties.